 When and Where?

-Warm-up usually begins at 8:45 am, so most runners arrive before that time.
-The races start at around 9:00 am and the course remains open until noon most years.
+Warm-up typically begins at 8:45 am, so most runners arrive before that time.
+The races start one after the other beginning at 9:00 am and the course remains open until noon.

-With the Rubber Ducky Race, all runs happen around Burnaby Lake Park.
-The scenic trail offers calming views of the water and chances to see wildlife.
+All the runs happen around Burnaby Lake Park.
+The scenic trail offers calming views of the water and the chance to see wildlife.
 The route also goes through both forest and open areas.
-Participants get to exercise outdoors and take in all of the natural beauty the region has to offer.
+Participants get to exercise outdoors and take in all the natural beauty the region has to offer.

 The Rubber Ducky Race starts and finishes at the corner of Joe Sakic Way and Sperling Avenue.
 The nearest parking lot is along Sperling Avenue between Joe Sakic Way and Sprott Street in Burnaby.